Dogfight (musical): Productions

-The musical opened on July 16, 2012 at the Second Stage Theatre, after previews from June 27, and concluded its limited run on August 19 after 23 previews and 40 regular performances.
+Dogfight opened on July 16, 2012, at the Second Stage Theatre, after previews from June 27, and concluded its limited run on August 19 after 23 previews and 40 regular performances.
 The show was directed by Joe Mantello and choreographed by Christopher Gattelli.
 Its original production starred Lindsay Mendez as Rose, Derek Klena as Eddie, and Josh Segarra as Boland.
 The cast also included Nick Blaemire, Annaleigh Ashford, Steven Booth, Becca Ayers, Adam Halpin, Dierdre Friel, F. Michael Haynie, and James Moye.
 David Zinn designed sets and costumes and Paul Gallo designed the lights.

 The show received rave reviews for its writers and for leading lady Lindsay Mendez's performance.

-The original cast recording was released on April 30, 2013.
+The Dogfight original cast recording was released on April 30, 2013.

 Other productions

 Dogfight played at the Southwark Playhouse in London from August 8, 2014, through September 13, 2014, in a production directed by Matt Ryan and starring Laura Jane Matthewson as Rose and Jamie Muscato as Eddie.

 The first New York regional production played White Plains Performing Arts Center September 19–21, 2014, produced by WPPAC and the Harrison Summer Theatre.

 The Australian premiere is presented by Neil Gooding Productions in association with the Hayes Theatre Co, Sydney, opening on May 1, 2015, with direction by Neil Gooding.

 The first fully translated production of Dogfight in Dutch opened on June 11, 2015, at the M-Lab theatre in Amsterdam.

 The Chicago premiere of Dogfight opened on September 5, 2015, at Theater Wit with BoHo Theatre.
 Under the direction of Peter Marston Sullivan, the show was led by Jeff-nominated actress Emily Goldberg (as Rose) and Garrett Lutz (as Eddie Birdlace).

 The San Francisco premiere of Dogfight opened on September 22, 2015, at San Francisco Playhouse, with direction by Bill English.

-On October 2, 2015, Dogfight made its New Zealand premiere at Auckland Music Theatre, with direction by Katie Flood.
+That October, Dogfight made its New Zealand premiere at Auckland Music Theatre, with direction by Katie Flood.

 The Oklahoma premiere of Dogfight opened on January 23, 2015, at Upstage Theatre, with direction by Patrick Towne, and music direction by Joey Harbert.

 The Irish premiere of the show took place in the Granary Theatre, Cork from September 13–15, 2016, with direction by Emily Hutt, musical direction by Michael Young and starring Pearse O'Donoghue as Birdlace, Saoirse Garet as Rose, Mark O'Sullivan as Boland and Shane Corcoran as Bernstein.

 The Arizona premier of Dogfight opened on July 14, 2017, at Brelby Theatre of Glendale, with direction by Shelby Maticic, and music direction by CJ O'Hara.